 For over five decades, DLR/GSOC has been responsible for the preparation and execution of many manned and unmanned space missions.
 Effective and professional planning for the spacecraft as well as related on-ground activities always is an essential factor for the mission success.

 Mission Planning is a highly complex process which comprises

-On the one hand, the experienced scientists of the GSOC mission planning team have developed an own generic planning system for the optimization and coordination of all activities onboard a spacecraft.
+On the one hand, the experienced scientists of the GSOC Mission Planning team (DLR group RB-MIT-MIP) have developed an own generic planning framework for the optimization and coordination of all activities onboard a spacecraft.
 It is continuously enhanced by adopting new planning concepts to meet new requirements.
-This can mean updates on a short notice for already acitve systems by adaptations of the configuration of planning rules and constraints, but also changes in the overall design for long-term projects.
+This can mean updates on a short notice for already active systems by adaptations of the configuration of planning rules and constraints, but also changes in the overall design for long-term projects.

-The generic GSOC planning system is a well-established and well-proven tool suite,
+The generic GSOC planning framework is a well-established and well-proven tool suite,

 This tool suite can be configured in various ways to serve a broad range of mission requirements.
 Its main components currently are:

 This tool suite is continuously enhanced.
 Since 2022, for instance the InTAS-Software is developed for "Integrated Terminal and Antenna Scheduling".
 This builds on PintaOnWeb, Reactive Planning, Plains, SCOTA as well as our previous experience with ground station and optical link planning and cloud coverage prediction, and addresses the challenges of planning for radio frequency as well as laser communication, and communication between ground and space as well as in-between satellites.

 Moreover, the GSOC Mission Planning team is also engaged in the development of Mission Planning software on the field of onboard planning autonomy:

 Furthermore, the GSOC Mission Planning team also works on quantum computing techniques: